Filter by Suburb

 Burleigh Bowls Club

 A relaxing little beachside club loved by young and old alike, Burleigh Bowls has been around since 1937 and is certainly a prime piece of real estate these days.
-Barefoot Bowls roll on from 12 to 5pm every Sunday and it’s a measly $5 per person including coaching and bowls (AKA ball whipper snappers).
-Live music can be heard on Sunday arvos from 2 to 6pm.
+Barefoot Bowls rolls on from 12–5pm every Sunday, and it’s a measly $10 per person, including coaching and bowls (AKA ball whipper snappers).
 Get down and support your local while sipping on a schooner.

 Where: Connor Street, Burleigh Heads